mpv-player/mpv/DOCS/interface-changes.rst

     - make --deinterlace=yes always deinterlace, instead of trying to check certain unreliable video metadata.
 Also flip the defaults of all builtin HW deinterlace filters to always deinterlace.
+    - change vf_vavpp default to use the best deinterlace algorithm by default
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs